 NPS is an operational tool and should not be run by market research.

 Market research is a great tool and allows businesses to understand their market and design new and appropriate products and services but it is not an operational tool.

 Net Promoter is mostly focused on helping you to understand and improve the day to day operations of the business, reduce waste and improve the customer experience.

-Don’t try to use Net Promoter as a market research tool because it’s like trying to use a hammer to drive in a screw: it might work but not very well and you’re very likely to bang your thumb in the process.
+Using it as a market research tool is like trying using a hammer to drive in a screw: it might work but not very well and you’re very likely to bang your thumb in the process.

 As a corollary to this tip: don’t have your customer feedback program report report in via the Market Research group.
 They have different cycle times and a different focus.

 2. Be Humble and Accept That You Need to Change (Tomas Duarte)

 The only reason you’re collecting all this customer feedback data is to identify where to improve your business – so start the process with the understanding that you want to change.